-(b) A member in good standing of the bar of either the Southern or Eastern District of New York may be admitted to the bar of the other district without formal application (1) upon filing in that district a certificate of the Clerk of the United States District Court for the district in which the applicant is a member of the bar, which has been issued within thirty (30) days of filing and states that the applicant is a member in good standing of the bar of that Court; (2) an affidavit by the applicant stating (a) whether the applicant has ever been convicted of a felony, (b) whether the applicant has ever been censured, suspended, disbarred or denied admission or readmission by any court, (c) whether there are any disciplinary proceedings presently against the applicant and (d) the facts and circumstances surrounding any affirmative responses to (a) through (c); and (3) upon taking the oath of office, signing the roll of attorneys of that district, and paying the fee required in that district.
-Each district retains the right to deny admission based upon the content of the affidavit in response to item (2).
+- (b) A member in good standing of the bar of either the Southern or Eastern District of New York may be admitted to the bar of the other district without formal application - (1) upon electronically filing through the PACER website a certificate of the Clerk of the United States District Court for the district in which the applicant is a member of the bar, which has been issued within thirty (30) days of filing and states that the applicant is a member in good standing of the bar of that Court; - (2) an affidavit by the applicant stating - (A) whether the applicant has ever been convicted of a felony, - (B) whether the applicant has ever been censured, suspended, disbarred or denied admission or readmission by any court, - (C) whether there are any disciplinary proceedings presently against the applicant and - (D) the facts and circumstances surrounding any affirmative responses to (a) through (c); and - (3) upon taking the oath of office, signing the roll of attorneys of that district, and paying the fee required in that district.
+Each district retains the right to deny admission based upon the content of the affidavit in response to item (2). - (c) A member in good standing of the bar of any state or of any United States District Court may be permitted to argue or try a particular case in whole or in part as counsel or advocate, upon motion as described below.

+After requesting pro hac vice electronic filing privileges through the PACER website, applicants shall electronically file a motion for admission pro hac vice on the court's ECF system and pay the required fee.

-- (c) A member in good standing of the bar of any state or of any United States District Court may be permitted to argue or try a particular case in whole or in part as counsel or advocate, upon motion (which may be made by the applicant) and (1) upon filing with the Clerk of the District Court a certificate of the court for each of the states in which the applicant is a member of the bar, which has been issued within thirty (30) days of filing and states that the applicant is a member in good standing of the bar of that state court, and an affidavit by the applicant stating (a) whether the applicant has ever been convicted of a felony, (b) whether the applicant has ever been censured, suspended, disbarred or denied admission or readmission by any court, (c) whether there are any disciplinary proceedings presently against the applicant and (d) the facts and circumstances surrounding any affirmative responses to (a) through (c); and (2) upon paying the required fee.
+The motion must be accompanied by a certificate of the court for each of the states in which the applicant is a member of the bar, which has been issued within thirty (30) days of filing and states that the applicant is a member in good standing of the bar of that state court, and an affidavit by the applicant stating

+- (1) whether the applicant has ever been convicted of a felony, - (2) whether the applicant has ever been censured, suspended, disbarred or denied admission or readmission by any court, - (3) whether there are any disciplinary proceedings presently against the applicant and - (4) the facts and circumstances surrounding any affirmative responses to (a) through

 Attorneys appearing for the Department of Justice may appear before the Court without requesting pro hac vice admission.
+Such attorneys shall request electronic filing privileges through the PACER website.
 Attorneys appearing for other federal agencies must move for pro hac vice admission but the fee requirement is waived and the certificate(s) of good standing may have been issued within one year of filing.
-Only an attorney who has been so admitted or who is a member of the bar of this Court may enter appearances for parties, sign stipulations or receive payments upon judgments, decrees or orders. - (d) If an attorney who is a member of the bar of this Court, or who has been authorized to appear in a case in this Court, changes his or her residence or office address, the attorney shall immediately notify the Clerk of the Court, in addition to serving and filing a notice of change of address in each pending case in which the attorney has appeared.
+Only an attorney who has been so admitted or who is a member of the bar of this Court may enter appearances for parties, sign stipulations or receive payments upon judgments, decrees or orders.

+(d) If an attorney who is a member of the bar of this Court, or who has been authorized to appear in a case in this Court, changes his or her residence or office address, the attorney shall immediately notify the Clerk of the Court, in addition to serving and filing a notice of change of address in each pending case in which the attorney has appeared.